yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/typescript/README.md

 In this Exercise you are provided with a `tsconfig.json` file.

-Your Objective is to:
+Your objective are to:

 - Create a **TypeScript** configuration from scratch
-- it should have compilerOptions
+  - It should have compilerOptions
-  - it should have target for transpilation and it should be `ES6`
+    - It should have target for transpilation and it should be `ES6`
-  - it should have libraries to include that describe the target runtime environment and it should be `["dom", "dom.iterable", "esnext"]`
+    - It should have libraries to include that describe the target runtime environment and it should be `["dom", "dom.iterable", "esnext"]`
-  - it should enable strict mode
+    - It should enable strict mode
-  - it should allow javascript files to be allowed
+    - It should allow javascript files to be allowed
-  - it should enable casing check in imports
+    - It should enable casing check in imports
-  - it should a module type and it should be "CommonJS"
+    - It should a module type and it should be "CommonJS"
-  - it should enable importing `.json` files
+    - It should enable importing `.json` files
-- it should transpile **ONLY** `.ts`,`.tsx` files
+  - It should transpile **ONLY** `.ts`,`.tsx` files
-- it should not transpile `node_modules`
+  - It should not transpile `node_modules`

 ## Exercise #2 - Type John